 This is an example batch (.bat) script.
 You can simply drag an executable or MSI file onto it, and it will sign the file for you:

 "C:\Program Files (x86)\Windows Kits\10\bin\x86\signtool" sign /v /ac "your-cross-cert.crt" /n "Your company name" /fd sha1 /tr http://timestamp.globalsign.com/?signature=sha2 /td sha256 %1 pause

 This is another example batch script.
 You can put it in the same directory as your driver package and then double-click on it to create the security catalog and sign it.

-For both of these batch files, I recommend just putting the cross-certificate in the same directory as the batch file to make the
+For both of these batch files, if you are using a cross-certificate, I recommend just putting the cross-certificate in the same directory as the batch file to make the

 /ac parameter simpler.

 You should use the verify option of signtool.exe to check your signatures while you are still learning the process.
 The documentation of the options for signtool verify is pretty confusing, so I will tell you what you need to know:

 - To test a signature for the purpose of running an executable or installing a driver package, the correct option is

 - To test a signature for the purpose of loading kernel-mode code, the correct option is

 Here is an example batch script that verifies the signature of a file you drop onto it, using